7hekaka/newcytosim/doc/main/faq.md

 (that is rigidity divided by the power 3 of the distance between points.)

-You can easily measure the ‘buckling force’ by putting a filament in a circular space, and varying the segmentation and the rigidity parameters.
-There is a lot of noise in the system, but after averaging many runs, you should recover Euler’s formula.
-Hopefully these results should be independent of ’segmentation’.
+You can easily measure the `buckling force` by putting a filament in a circular space, and varying the segmentation and the rigidity parameters.
+There is a lot of noise in the system, but after averaging many runs, you should recover Euler`s formula.
+Hopefully these results should be independent of `segmentation`.

 For this work, you need to start from `fiber.cym` and vary parameter values using [preconfig](https://github.com/nedelec/preconfig)
 </details>